HenSch90/SiD/Modul-C2_Gesundheitliche_Beeinträchtigung.md

 is:

-it1 (hilfleist): Leistungspensum/festgelegte Studienordnung
+it1: (hilfleist): Leistungspensum/festgelegte Studienordnung

-it2 (hilfwieei): Wiedereinstieg ins Studium (z.
+it2: (hilfwieei): Wiedereinstieg ins Studium (z.
 B. nach Klinikaufenthalten)

-it3 (hilfanwes): Anwesenheitspflicht
+it3: (hilfanwes): Anwesenheitspflicht

-it4 (hilflv): Gestaltung von Lehrveranstaltungen (Medien, Methoden, Interaktionsformen)
+it4: (hilflv): Gestaltung von Lehrveranstaltungen (Medien, Methoden, Interaktionsformen)

-it5 (hilfselbst): Selbstlernphasen (z.
+it5: (hilfselbst): Selbstlernphasen (z.
 B. Aufbereitung der Lernmaterialien)

-it6 (hilfgrup): Gruppen-/Teamarbeiten (z.
+it6: (hilfgrup): Gruppen-/Teamarbeiten (z.
 B. Terminkoordination, Kommunikation)

-it7 (hilfflex): mangelnde Flexibilität der Lehrenden
+it7: (hilfflex): mangelnde Flexibilität der Lehrenden

-it8 (hilfdicht): Prüfungsdichte
+it8: (hilfdicht): Prüfungsdichte

-it9 (hilfwieho): Wiederholung/Verschiebung von Prüfungen
+it9: (hilfwieho): Wiederholung/Verschiebung von Prüfungen

-it10 (hilfdauer): Prüfungsdauer/Abgabefristen
+it10: (hilfdauer): Prüfungsdauer/Abgabefristen

-it11 (hilfprart): Prüfungsart/Prüfungsbedingungen
+it11: (hilfprart): Prüfungsart/Prüfungsbedingungen

 st:

 ao1: 1: gar nicht hilfreich

-ao2: 2
+ao2: 2:

-ao3: 3
+ao3: 3:

-ao4: 4
+ao4: 4:

 ao5: 5: sehr hilfreich

-ka1 (it1 TO it3): Studienorganisation
+ka1: (it1 TO it3): !!Studienorganisation!!

-ka2 (it4 TO it7): Lehre und Lernen
+ka2: (it4 TO it7): !!Lehre und Lernen!!

-ka3 (it8 TO it11): Prüfungen/Leistungsnachweise
+ka3: (it8 TO it11): !!Prüfungen/Leistungsnachweise!!

 vc1: SHOW it1 IF ntaleist=1